Qantas uses 747 to deliver extra fuel to Auckland

 On Wednesday, Qantas Boeing 747-400ER VH-OEG, operating as QF6011, took off from Sydney just before 2000 and landed at Auckland about two hours and 20 minutes later.

-Once on the ground, ground staff transferred some 65,000kgs to Qantas and Jetstar aircraft due to operate the following day.
+Once on the ground, ground staff transferred some 65,000kg of fuel to Qantas and Jetstar aircraft due to operate the following day.

-Qantas said in statement the fuel was transferred either directly to aircraft using special hoses, or first to a fuel truck before delivery to other aircraft.
+Qantas said the fuel was transferred either directly to aircraft using special hoses, or first to a fuel truck before delivery to other aircraft.

 “The preference is for the aircraft to be parked side by side to ensure the fuel transfer is completed as quickly as possible,” a Qantas spokesperson said via email.